 This announcement is not just limited to Sacramento - it has nationwide implications.
 We are starting to see other USACE districts add the same announcement to their websites, including Rock Island, Galveston, NOLA, and Vicksburg.
 Transect reached out to the Sacramento District and has received the following feedback:

-We interpret this to mean that any new project that would normally proceed with construction under one of the Nationwide Permits listed above is not allowed to use that Nationwide Permit for now, which means project proponents would need to either avoid all impacts to waters of the U.S. or apply for an Individual Permit.
+We interpret this to mean that any new project that would typically proceed with construction under one of the Nationwide Permits listed above is not allowed to use that Nationwide Permit for now.
+This change means project proponents would need to either avoid any potential impact on the waters of the U.S. or apply for an Individual Permit.
 However, even Individual Permits cannot be processed by the USACE right now until the 401 certification rule is settled.